Mikkomario/Utopia-Scala/Scribe/Scribe-Core/README.md

 reverting back to the specified alternatives in cases where logging fails for one reason or another.
 This way you will have a logging implementation available even in situations where the primary implementation fails or is not available.

+## Other implementation hints
+If you want to use the Scribe logging system with Try and TryCatch instances, please import `utopia.scribe.core.util.logging.TryExtensions._`